 The premium requirements of members of the State Employee Group Plan are established and may be amended by the insurance committee.
 The plan is self-insured and financed on a pay-as-you-go basis with the risk shared equally among the participants.
 Claims liabilities of the State Employee Group Plan are periodically computed using actuarial and statistical techniques to establish premium rates.
 Administrative costs of the plan are allocated to plan participants.
-In accordance with Section 8-27-205(b), Tennessee Code Annotated, retirees in the

-State Employee Group Plan pay the same base premium as active employees in the plan adjusted for years of service.
+Retirees in the State Employee Group Plan pay the same base premium as active employees in the plan adjusted for years of service.
 Retirees with 30 years of service are subsidized 80%; retirees with 20 years of service but less than 30 years of service, 70%; and retirees with less than 20 years of service, 60%.